Skip to content

 This automatically:

-2. Fetches and extracts content from linked pages
+2. Fetches and extracts content from those linked pages.

 See the CLI reference for more details.